irmen/prog8/docs/source/programming.rst

 	Radians to degrees.

 max(x)
-	Maximum of the values in the non-scalar (array or matrix) value x
+	Maximum of the values in the array value x

 min(x)
-	Minimum of the values in the non-scalar (array or matrix) value x
+	Minimum of the values in the array value x

 avg(x)
-	Average of the values in the non-scalar (array or matrix) value x
+	Average of the values in the array value x

 sum(x)
-	Sum of the values in the non-scalar (array or matrix) value x
+	Sum of the values in the array value x

 len(x)
-    Number of values in the array or matrix value x, or the number of characters in a string (excluding the size or 0-byte).
+    Number of values in the array value x, or the number of characters in a string (excluding the size or 0-byte).
     Note: this can be different from the number of *bytes* in memory if the datatype isn't a byte.

 lsb(x)